adi27s/Flex_Smart_Glove/README.md

 # Flex_Smart_Glove

-Smart Glove that sends data to IFTTT based on the resistance readings of the FLex Sensor.
+Smart Glove that sends data to IFTTT based on the resistance readings of the Flex Sensor and RPY data from MPU6050.